koddyrae/koddyrae/README.md

 I’m currently a student at Mount Royal University that is passionate about technology, programming, and learning new things.

 ## 🚦 Favorite Project
-One of my favorite projects was a **Machine Learning Traffic Detection** system.
+One of my favorite projects was a **Machine Learning Traffic Detection** system (https://github.com/koddyrae/Traffic-Cam-Detection).
 I trained a YOLOv9 model on brand new data I collected from City of Calgary traffic cameras—building the dataset, training the model, and analyzing results was a rewarding experience.

 ## 💻 Skills Obtained During School
 - **Python**